brozot/Laravel-FCM/doc/LaravelFCM/Message/Topics.md

 [at line 28](https://github.com/code-lts/Laravel-FCM/blob/main/src/Message/Topics.php#L28)

-<p>Add a topic, this method should be called before any conditional topic.</p>
+Add a topic, this method should be called before any conditional topic.

 #### Parameters